 When working with contractors, the organization must establish and follow a process to identify, evaluate, and control health and safety risks:

-- To the organizations’ employees from the contractor’s activities, operations, and materials on the organization’s premises
+- To the organizations’ employees from the contractor’s activities, operations, and materials

-- To the contractors’ employees from the organizations activities, operations, and materials
+- To the contractors’ employees from the organization’s activities, operations, and materials

 This process may involve delegating authoring to the parties who are most capable and best qualified to identify, evaluate, and control health and safety risks.
 For example, organizations may delegate this responsibility to contractors with specialized knowledge, skills, methods, and means.
-Even still, this does not mean the organization that is delegating authority is not still responsible for the health and safety of its own employees.
+Even still, this does not mean the organization that’s delegating authority is not still responsible for the health and safety of its own employees.

 Click the following link to read more about best practices for contractor management.